bercivarga/website/index.md

         ### Digital Marketer
         #### @ Octo / Spotr.ai | *2019 - now*
-        > Since the fall of 2019 I've been a member of Octo's / Spotr.ai's team.
+        > Currently I'm a member of Octo's / Spotr.ai's team.
 My tasks cover a wide range of responsibilities from managing and developing the company website to conducting market research.
-I am fortunate to have this opportunity at an inspiring company such as this one, where I was able to take a deeper look into the world of tech startups and develop my interests without limitations.
+I am fortunate to have this opportunity at an inspiring company such as this one, where I'm able to take a deeper look into the world of tech startups and develop my interests without limitations.

         ### Marketing intern
         #### @ Octo | *2019*
         > I've spent 6 months as a marketing intern at Octo between April and August of 2019.
-I entered with a very basic skillset and finished as an aspiring digital creative full of great ideas for the future.
+I entered with a very basic skill-set and finished as an aspiring digital creative full of great ideas for the future.
 After my internship I was offered a permanent position as a junior marketer.

         ### Assistant floor manager
         #### @ Contemporary Rotterdam | *2016 - 2021*
-        > For 4 years I worked at a student hotel in the city of Schiedam as a nightime receptionist and assistant floor manager.
+        > For 4 years I worked at a student hotel in the city of Schiedam as a nigh-time receptionist and assistant floor manager.
 The hotel housed about 170 international students at all times, and I had the pleasure of helping them with their complaints and questions about life in the area.
 This position has taught me discipline, management, and a whole lot of patience.

         <br>